MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/activedirectory/Get-ADUser.md

 `Get-ADUser`\<user\>`| Get-Member`

-To get a list of the most commonly used properties of an ADUser object, use the following command:

-`Get-ADUser`\<user\>`-Properties Extended | Get-Member`

 To get a list of all the properties of an **ADUser** object, use the following command:

 `Get-ADUser`\<user\>`-Properties * | Get-Member`